Pang Bingxun: Second Sino-Japanese War

 In July 1937, General Pang Bingxun joined the Second Sino-Japanese War in North China.
 When Japanese forces struck in the Battle of Beiping–Tianjin, he covered the retreat of General Song Zheyuan's 29th Army into Shandong Province.
-In December 1937 his unit became part of the 5th war zone under General Li Zongren, and from March 16 to April 17, 1938 he and General Zhang Zizhong fought a bloody defensive action against General Seishirō Itagaki which contributed to the Chinese victory in the Battle of Taierzhuang.
+In December 1937 his unit became part of the 5th war zone under General Li Zongren, and from March 16 to April 17, 1938, he and General Zhang Zizhong fought a bloody defensive action against General Seishirō Itagaki which contributed to the Chinese victory in the Battle of Taierzhuang.
 After the Battle of Xuzhou he was transferred again to North China, and engaged heavily against the Japanese forces in the region.
 He was promoted as commander-in-chief of the 24th Army Group and became provincial governor of Hebei province.
 During his tenure as governor, his forces was clashed with the communist Eighth Route Army which led the two sides to work out a political settlement which led to the easing of armed conflicts soon afterwards.
 In 1941, the Japanese Northern China Area Army under General Hayao Tada launched Battle of South Shanxi which resulted in a defeat of the Nationalist forces.
 General Pang was already over 60 years old and asked to resign, but President Chiang Kai-shek turned down his request because experienced commanders were hard to find at the time.
 General Pang continued to harass and was frustrated with the continued Japanese military presence in North China.
 In April 1943, 50,000 Japanese soldiers under General Yasuji Okamura stepped up their military offensives against Chinese resistance in the region and achieved a decisive breakthrough against General Pang's defensive perimeter, resulting in most of his units fleeing southward.
 During the breakout from the Japanese attack, he lost touch with his Army headquarters and was forced to hide in a cave.
 General Sun Dianying, commander of 5th corps of Chinese puppet forces and a Japanese lieutenant captured him and forced him to surrender to Japan.
 General Pang was taken to the Japanese corps headquarters and on May 23, 1943, President Wang Jingwei of the Nanjing regime appointed him as commander-in-chief of the 24th Army Group.
 After he surrendered to Japan, the KMT government tried to win him back, and Pang agreed to rejoin the national resistance.
 But the Japanese command learned of his plans and disbanded his units.
-In 1944 he was reassigned as to Hennan as pacification director of Kaifeng and he again contacted Chongqing through the Bureau of Investigation and Statistics under Lieutenant General Dai Li.
+In 1944 he was reassigned as to Henan as pacification director of Kaifeng and he again contacted Chongqing through the Bureau of Investigation and Statistics under Lieutenant General Dai Li.
 So when Japanese forces in China surrendered the next year President Chiang Kai-shek again appointed him as commander-in-chief of the vanguard forces, commissioning him to prevent the region from falling into the hands of Chinese communists.